datopian/playbook/running-the-org/README.md

 ## Password Management

 All Datopian credentials are stored in Bitwarden.

-* Contact the DevOps team (devops@datopian.com) if you need sysadmin credentials
-* Contact the Ops team (office@datopian.com) for any other credentials you may need
+Please reach out to the Ops team (office@datopian.com) if you need access to any accounts.
 Once confirmed, an account in Bitwarden or relevant application (e.g. Heroku) will be created for you with the appropriate access.

 ### Registering for New Services/ Portals
 We use accounts@datopian.com to register for most services/ portals.
 If you are creating a shared account, please email the OPS team (office@datopian.com) with the following information: